nozbzh/easy_attrs/README.md

 In all cases, the input will be converted to a `Hash` with snake case symbols as keys.

 ## Going further
-In this section I'll describe how I used EasyAttrs in a real world, Production application.
+In this section I'll describe how I used EasyAttrs in a real world production application.

-The problem I was trying to solve is the one I described in the # WHY section (to deal with very large JSON response from an external API where the application only needed some of the attributes in that JSON and the number of keys in the JSON could change at any time).
+The problem I was trying to solve is the one I described in the [Why EasyAttrs](https://github.com/nozbzh/easy_attrs#why-easyattrs) section (build objects from an API response).
+More specifically, I had to deal with very large JSON responses from an external API where the application only needed some of the attributes in that JSON and the number of keys in the JSON could change at any time.

-I was working with an API to read and write objects which had no data validation on writes and returned very large objects on reads.
+The API I was working with let me read and write objects but it had no data validation on writes and returned very large objects on reads.
 This was inside a Rails application so I wanted ActiveRecord-like behavior.
 I created a `MyAppBase` class that all my models would inherit from (think `ActiveRecord::Base`) where I included all the modules I needed.
 It looked roughly like this:
 ```ruby
 class MyAppBase
   include ActiveModel::Dirty